netphantm/Arduino_thermostat/thermostat/README.md

 ![header](pics/header.png)

-A thermostat using a DS18B20 oneWire sensor on a WeMos D1 Mini Pro.
-It uses two relays, for safety (to be sure that there is no current on either one of the power lines).
+A 'simple' thermostat, using a DS18B20 oneWire sensor on a WeMos D1 Mini Pro.
+It uses two relays, for safety reasons (to be sure that there is no current on either one of the power lines).
 I tried it first with an DHT11 shield, but that one is very unreliable, unstable and has a +/-2 &deg;C tolerance.
 The DS18B20 has a +/-0.5 &deg;C tolerance and is perfectly stable (and even cheaper).
-I couldn't find a shield with two relays, so I bought a kit and soldered it myself (circuit board, relays, terminal strip and SMD components).
+I couldn't find a shield with two relays, so I bought a kit and soldered it myself (circuit board, relays, terminal strip and the fun part: SMD components).

 The thermostat is made for a refrigerator, so it will fire up the relays if the temperature is greater than temp_max and power them off if temperature falls below temp_min (see TODO below).

-All settings can be introduced in a form on the logging webserver.
-Some standard values are filled in, and the SHA1 fingerprint is calculated from the localhost certificate.
+All variables can be initialized/changed in a settings form on the logging webserver.
+Some standard values are filled in and the SHA1 fingerprint is calculated from the localhost certificate.

 ---